Poughkeepsie, New York: Colleges and universities

-Three institutions of higher learning operate campuses within the city: Adelphi University's Hudson Valley Center, Marish College Marist College and the Ridley-Lowell Business and Technical Institute.
+There are no institutions of higher learning operating within the city limits, however Dutchess Community College, Marist College, and Vassar College are all located just outside the city in the surrounding Town of Poughkeepsie.
+In addition, Adelphi University's Hudson Valley Center located at Mid-Hudson Regional Hospital offers a Master of Social Work.

-The Culinary Institute of America's main campus is located in the suburb of Hyde Park, north of the city of Poughkeepsie.
-Dutchess Community College, Marist College, and Vassar College are all located in the surrounding Town of Poughkeepsie.
+Colleges formerly located in Poughkeepsie were the Ridley-Lowell Business and Technical Institute, which closed in 2018, and the Eastman Business College (1859-1931).

 Public safety

 Fire

 The city is protected by the career firefighters in the City of Poughkeepsie Fire Department.
 By keeping buildings up to code, controlling illegal occupancies, monitoring the safety of living areas and issuing licenses and permits, the department works to limit the potential for dangerous situations and the occurrences of fire hazards.
 The Poughkeepsie Fire Department operates out of three fire stations, located throughout the city, and operates and maintains a fire apparatus fleet of four engines, including one reserve engine; two ladder trucks; one rescue vehicle, cross-staffed as needed; and one fireboat.
 The Arlington Fire District, Fairview Fire District, and New Hamburg Fire Department cover the surrounding town of Poughkeepsie.
 The Fire Department is capable of handling fires, rescues, extractions and natural disasters.
 It is a certified Emergency Medical Services first responder fire department and first responder to calls with Mobile Life Support Services.